Lalufu/water-mqtt/README.md

 to communicate with the GPIO subsystem.
 This library is a bit weird in the sense that it is not available via pypi, but is very likely provided by your OS.
+There was a significant API change from 1.6.x versions to 2.x.
+This project requires 2.x, although commits up to c6a48b189 will run on 1.6.x.

 All other dependencies can be installed from pypi.